teacher-aj/HeschelCS/README.md

     1. **No midterm/final exam.**
        Weekly quizzes ensure you don't fall behind on material, and if you bomb a quiz it's not a big deal.

-       1. Quizzes will be open note, and you will have "unlimited" time.
+       1. Quizzes will be open note.

-       1. Final project due during finals week.
+       1. Final project due during last week of semester.

     1. Most weekly labs are automatically graded by Python.
        Keep working on them until you get 100%.